frankcohen/ReflectionsOS/Devices/CatInHat/Cat In Hat Project Notes.md

 The case to house the board needs easy push-button access to the Boot and Reset switches.
 The main board gets in the way.

+The board needs to host the speaker and haptic motor to fit with a minimum of height into a wrist watch case.

 ## Cat In Hat Requirements

 1. Add press-and-hold to the Boot button to turn power on to the board, and press-and-hold to turn power off.
 Add LTC 2954 pushbutton on/off controller.